 On your exhale, bring your arms that were reaching skyward down into two ninety-degree angles.
-Simply bend your elbows into what is also called “goal post arms.”
-See if you can bend your knees a bit lower while keeping your pelvic and core muscles active and squeezing.
+Next, simply bend your elbows into what is also called “goal post arms.”
+Finally, see if you can bend your knees a bit lower while keeping your pelvic and core muscles active and squeezing.

 If you feel up to it, begin to pulse gently here, bending and coming up a few inches, then bending your knees again.
 You will feel a gentle burn in your quads and glutes.
-Remember to keep your tailbone tucked under, and your navel pulled in towards your spine.
-This is important because it both strengthens the core gently, and takes the pressure off of your low back.
+Remember to keep your tailbone tucked under and your navel pulled in towards your spine.
+This is important because it strengthens the core gently and takes the pressure off your low back.

 Knees to Heart Pose

 Slowly step your feet together and release your arms by your sides.
-Shake your arms, hands, and feet out.
+Next, shake your arms, hands, and feet out.
 Then, transition into a resting position on your back.

 Stretch your arms overhead and your legs down your mat for a full-body stretch.

 Take a gentle breath and allow your eyes to close.
-Try to take eight breaths with awareness, noticing how your body, mind, and spirit feel right now.
+Then, try to take eight breaths with awareness, noticing how your body, mind, and spirit feel right now.
 Then, allow yourself to drift and rest in this meditative position.